bonnetn/mandelbrot_fractal/README.md

 C++
 ---
-I decided to compare the performance of numba and native C++.
-I made a small C++ code to see the speed difference, using multithreading. (unfortunatly I cannot ry CUDA)
+I decided to compare the performance of *numba* and native C++.
+So I made a small C++ code to see the speed difference, using multithreading.
+(unfortunately I cannot try CUDA)